 keyscommand to migrate any key that matches a pattern.
 For more information on how

-keysworks, see our tutorial on How To Troubleshoot Issues in Redis.
+keysworks, read our tutorial on How To Troubleshoot Issues in Redis.

 There are a number of Redis commands that are useful for managing keys regardless of what type of data they hold.
-We’ll go over a few of these in this section.
+Some of these commands are reviewed in the following section.

 rename will rename the specified key.
 If it’s successful, it will return